lmparppei/Beat/README.md

 ## Building from repo

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
+I still can't use branches.
 Dread lightly, dear friend!

 Use the `Beat` workspace.
-When building for development, use the *Beat App Store* target.
-The ad hoc distribution is currently not maintained, and might not be buildable.

-You will need `BeatParsing` framework built, but no external libraries or frameworks should be needed.
+When building for development, I suggest using the *Beat App Store* target.
+You will need multiple Beat frameworks built, but no external libraries or frameworks are be needed.
+If you want to build the ad hoc target (which is currently not maintained) you will need the latest Sparkle package.

 ## FAQ